memosasoft/image-hunter/README.md

 The scraper-spider then makes a selection thanks to the AI tools that are still being developed.

+**AI STRATEGIES**

 It verifies many thing like : tag info, path keywords, image keywords, page content and more...

 The only thing missing is the VISION module.

 It is every day more and and more a smart image scraper-spider and basic search engine.

-But it is getting more complexe and bugs are being slipts in...
+But it is getting more complexe and bugs are being slipts in.
 Still need more testing and developpement.

 **Search Engine**